History of the concept of creativity: Ancient Greece

+Ancient Rome and medieval period

 In the Roman era, these Greek concepts were partly challenged.
-Horace wrote that not only poets but painters as well were entitled to the privilege of daring whatever they wished to ("quod libet audendi").
+Horace wrote that not only poets but painters as well were entitled to the privilege of daring whatever they wished to ("quod libet audendi).
 In the declining period of antiquity, Philostratus wrote that "one can discover a similarity between poetry and art and find that they have imagination in common."
 Callistratos averred that "Not only is the art of the poets and prosaists inspired, but likewise the hands of sculptors are gifted with the blessing of divine inspiration."
 This was something new: classical Greeks had not applied the concepts of imagination and inspiration to the visual arts but had restricted them to poetry.
-Latin was richer than Greek: it had a term for "creating" ("creatio") and for "creator," and had two expressions — "facere" and "creare" — where Greek had but one, "poiein."
+Latin was richer than Greek: it had a term for "creating" ("creatio) and for "creator," and had two expressions—"facere and "creare—where Greek had but one, "poiein."
 Still, the two Latin terms meant much the same thing.

-A fundamental change, however, came in the Christian period: "creatio" came to designate God's act of "creation from nothing" ("creatio ex nihilo").
-"Creatio" thus took on a different meaning than "facere" ("to make"), and ceased to apply to human functions.
+A fundamental change, however, came in the Christian period: "creatio came to designate God's act of "creation from nothing" ("creatio ex nihilo).
+"Creatio thus took on a different meaning than "facere ("to make"), and ceased to apply to human functions.
 As the 6th-century Roman official and literary figure Cassiodorus wrote, "things made and created differ, for we can make, who cannot create."

 Alongside this new, religious interpretation of the expression, there persisted the ancient view that art is not a domain of creativity.
 This is seen in two early and influential Christian writers, Pseudo-Dionysius and St. Augustine.
 Later medieval men such as Hraban the Moor, and Robert Grosseteste in the 13th century, thought much the same way.
 The Middle Ages here went even further than antiquity; they made no exception of poetry: it too had its rules, was an art, and was therefore craft and not creativity.

+Renaissance

 The Renaissance saw a change in perspective.
-The philosopher Marsilio Ficino wrote that the artist "thinks up" ("excogitatio") his works; the theoretician of architecture and painting, Leon Battista Alberti, that he "preordains" ("preordinazione"); Raphael, that he shapes a painting according to his idea; Leonardo da Vinci, that he employs "shapes that do not exist in nature"; Michelangelo, that the artist realizes his vision rather than imitating nature; Giorgio Vasari, that "nature is conquered by art"; the Venetian art theoretician, Paolo Pino, that painting is "inventing what is not"; Paolo Veronese, that painters avail themselves of the same liberties as do poets and madmen; Federico Zuccari (1542–1609), that the artist shapes "a new world, new paradises"; Cesare Cesariano (1483–1541), that architects are "demi-gods."
+The philosopher Marsilio Ficino wrote that the artist "thinks up" ("excogitatio) his works; the theoretician of architecture and painting, Leon Battista Alberti, that he "preordains" ("preordinazione); Raphael, that he shapes a painting according to his idea; Leonardo da Vinci, that he employs "shapes that do not exist in nature"; Michelangelo, that the artist realizes his vision rather than imitating nature; Giorgio Vasari, that "nature is conquered by art"; the Venetian art theoretician, Paolo Pino, that painting is "inventing what is not"; Paolo Veronese, that painters avail themselves of the same liberties as do poets and madmen; Federico Zuccari (1542–1609), that the artist shapes "a new world, new paradises"; Cesare Cesariano (1483–1541), that architects are "demi-gods."
 Among musicians, the Flemish composer and musicologist Johannes Tinctoris (1446–1511) demanded novelty in what a composer did, and defined a composer as "one who produces new songs."